dsmlai2025/Tableau/MarketBasketAnalysis/readme.md

 Eg: How likely is a customer who has mobile phone in his cart will also buy mobile cover along with it?
 Understanding the correlation between products is powerful information.

+Eg: In our Superstore dataset, binders together with paper makes a profit of $14,317 whereas envelopes with bookcases are at loss.
 <br>
 <br>
 <br>